mllam/weather-model-graphs/README.md

 `weather-model-graphs` is a package for creating, visualising and storing message-passing graphs for data-driven weather models.

 The package is designed to use `networkx.DiGraph` objects as the primary data structure for the graph representation right until the graph is to be stored on disk into a specific format.
 This makes the graph generation process modular (every step outputs a `networkx.DiGraph`), easy to debug (visualise the graph at any step) and allows output to different file-formats and file-structures to be easily implemented.
-More details are given in the [background and design](#background-and-design) section below.
+More details are given in the [background](https://mllam.github.io/weather-model-graphs/background.html) and [design](https://mllam.github.io/weather-model-graphs/design.html) section of the online [documentation](https://mllam.github.io/weather-model-graphs/).

 ## Installation